Evo-Forge/Essence/components/essence-card/README.md

 #### Option:
 - `classes` or `className`: css style class name

-**NOTE**: CardHeader, CardContent or CardFooter can be use or ignored as a child in Card component
+**NOTE**: CardHeader, CardContent or CardFooter can be used or ignored as a child in Card component

 ### How to use
 ```js